This article talks about how businesses, social media managers, influencers and publishers can make their Facebook presence more inclusive.

 - Ask yourself ‘Can I write this with a simpler alternative?’
 For example, use “talk” instead of “discuss”.

 - Avoid slashes and dashes “or” is much easier to understand

-- Stick to short sentences with a 25-word max limit, ideally.
+- Stick to short sentences ideally with a 25-word max limit

-In general, though, when it comes to hashtags and accessibility, the fewer the better.
+In general when it comes to hashtags and accessibility, the fewer the better.
 People using keyboard tags or other assistive technologies can find a bulk of hashtags tricky to navigate.

 Screen readers process GIFs in the same way they do images and photographs; they are read simply as ‘image’.

 Unfortunately, Facebook (like Twitter) offers no native functionality to add alt-text to GIFs during upload.
 This renders them completely indecipherable and unusable for blind users.
 When publishing to Facebook, make sure any important information in your post is in the copy.